Evidence of the pair instability gap from black hole masses: Methods

 {\bf Acknowledgements} We thank Zoheyr Doctor for inspiring this study.
-We thank Simon Stevenson, Christopher Berry, Thomas Dent, Anjali Yelikar, Parthapratim Mahapatra, Isobel Romero-Shaw, Fabio Antonini, Elenna Capote and Vaibhav Tiwari for useful comments.
+We thank Simon Stevenson, Christopher Berry, Thomas Dent, Anjali Yelikar, Parthapratim Mahapatra, Isobel Romero-Shaw, Fabio Antonini, Elenna Capote and Vaibhav Tiwari for comments.
 H.T. and E.T. are supported by the Australian Research Council CE230100016, LE210100002, DP230103088.
 M.F. acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) under grant RGPIN-2023-05511, the University of Toronto Connaught Fund, the Alfred P. Sloan Foundation, and the Ontario Early Researcher Award.
-M.M. is supported by the LIGO Laboratory through the National Science Foundation awards PHY-1764464 and PHY-2309200.
+M.M. is supported by a Research Fellowship from the Royal Commission for the Exhibition of 1851 and by the LIGO Laboratory through the National Science Foundation awards PHY-1764464 and PHY-2309200.

 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 The authors are grateful for for computational resources provided by the LIGO Laboratory computing cluster at California Institute of Technology supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation and operates under cooperative agreement PHY-1764464.
 This paper carries LIGO Document Number LIGO-P2500453.